Yvon Deschamps: Glory

 Following the success of Osstidcho, Yvon Deschamps' career skyrocketed.
 In 1969 he presented L'argent (Money) as the opening act for singer Marie Laforêt's tour, then Le bonheur (Happiness) at the Théâtre du Canada; these two monologues would become his second album.
 Deschamps put on his first solo show at the Patriot, where he would go on to appear some 310 times.

 In 1970 Deschamps released his third album, Le p'tit Jésus/Le fœtus (Baby Jesus/The Foetus) and appeared more than 240 times at the Place des Arts's Théâtre Maisonneuve, where he launched monologues like Dans ma cour (In My Yard) and Cable TV.
 The following year another 180 performances were held, including five consecutive weeks sold out.

+In 1971 he had a film role in Jean Bissonnette's Hold on to Daddy's Ears (Tiens-toi bien après les oreilles à papa).

 Deschamps presented his shows On va s'en sortir (We'll Manage) at the Théâtre Saint-Denis in 1972 and La libération de la femme (Women's Lib) at the Patriote in 1973 and 1974, giving some 150 performances of the latter show.
 In 1975, he toured for nine months to put on L'histoire sainte (History of the Sacred).